A/zapusk/README.md

 ## Usage

 Zapusk requires `zapusk-server` to be started.
 Zapusk offers a command-line interface for managing and executing jobs.
 Here's a quick reference:

+### Basic Commands

 ```sh
 Usage: